We're an affiliate

 Due to advancements in technology, companies have been able to make home soil testing kits that can be used by virtually anyone.

-Some of the things that these kits can help you measure include pH levels, pollution levels, gardening potential, and toxicity, etc. However, are home soil test kits accurate?
-This is a question that we intend to answer in detail in this article.
+Some of the things that these kits can help you measure include pH levels, pollution levels, gardening potential, toxicity, etc.

 Why you might need to test your soil